mozilla-frontend-infra/neutrino-preset-mozilla-frontend-infra/README.md

 ## Customizing

 To override the build configuration, start with the documentation on [customization](https://neutrino.js.org/customization).
-`neutrino-preset-mozilla-rpweb` does not use any additional named rules, loaders, or plugins that aren't already in use by the
+`neutrino-preset-mozilla-frontend-infra` does not use any additional named rules, loaders, or plugins that aren't already in use by the
 Web preset.
 See the [Web documentation customization](https://neutrino.js.org/presets/neutrino-preset-web#customizing) for preset-specific configuration to override.